rkp8/SmartGymsScheduleManager/README.md

 `List<TimePeroid> getAvailableHours(int providerId,int customerId, int workId, LocalDate date)`

 This function works as follow:
-1. gets selected trainer working plan
+1. Retrieves selected trainer working plan
-2. gets working hours from working plan for selected day
+2. Retrieves working hours from working plan for selected day
-3. excludes all breaks from working hours
+3. Excludes all breaks from working hours
-4. excludes all trainer-booked appointments for that day
+4. Excludes all trainer-booked appointments for that day
-5. excludes all member-booked appointments for that day
+5. Excludes all member-booked appointments for that day
-6. gets selected work duration and calculate available time periods
+6. Retrieves selected work duration and calculates available time periods
-7. returns available hours
+7. Returns available hours

 ## Appointments lifecycle
 **1. Every appointment has it's own status.
 Below you can find description for every possible status:**